MHDYousuf/dice-game-react/README.md

-This is done by MHDYousuf and muzam_il
+This is done by MHDYousuf and muzam_il.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts